tompave/fun_with_flags/README.md

 * **Boolean**: globally on and off.
 * **Actors**: on or off for specific structs or data.
 The `FunWithFlags.Actor` protocol can be implemented for types and structs that should have specific rules.
 For example, in web applications it's common to use a `%User{}` struct or equivalent as an actor, or perhaps the current country of the request.
-* **Groups**: or or off for structs or data that belong to a category or satisfy a condition.
+* **Groups**: on or off for structs or data that belong to a category or satisfy a condition.
 The `FunWithFlags.Group` protocol can be implemented for types and structs that belong to groups for which a feature flag can be enabled or disabled.
 For example, one could implement the protocol for a `%User{}` struct to identify administrators.
 * **%-of-Time**: globally on for a percentage of the time.
 It ignores actors and groups.
 Mutually exclusive with the %-of-actors gate.
 * **%-of-Actors**: globally on for a percentage of the actors.
 It only applies when the flag is checked with a specific actor and is ignored when the flag is checked without actor arguments.
 Mutually exclusive with the %-of-time gate.